-So the TRC decided to continue its existing rating arrangements for the Stadium and direct the proceeds to maintenance and development, now that the original loan had been repaid.
-To facilitate this, it took control of the Yarrow Stadium Trust (now called Taranaki Stadium Trust), giving TRC effective ownership of the facility, and entered into a formal partnership with NPDC as operator.
+So, after due process and consideration, the TRC decided to continue its existing rating arrangements for the Stadium and direct the proceeds to maintenance and development, now that the original loan had been repaid.
+To facilitate this, it took control of the Yarrow Stadium Trust (now called Taranaki Stadium Trust), giving TRC effective ownership of the facility.
+The Trust entered into a formal management agreement with NPDC to manage and operate the venue.